-React vs Angular: An In-depth Comparison — SitePoint
+React vs Angular: An In-depth Comparison - SitePoint

-This article is included in our anthology, Modern JavaScript.
-If you want everything in one place to get up to speed on modern JavaScript, sign up for SitePoint Premium and download all our JavaScript books and courses for just $5.

-Should I choose Angular, or React?
-Today’s bipolar landscape of JavaScript frameworks has left many developers struggling to pick a side in this debate.
-Whether you’re a newcomer trying to figure out where to start, a freelancer picking a framework for your next project or an enterprise-grade architect planning a strategic vision for your company, you’re likely to benefit from having an educated view on this topic.
+Should I choose Angular or React?
+Each framework has a lot to offer and it’s not easy to choose between them.
+Whether you’re a newcomer trying to figure out where to start, a freelancer picking a framework for your next project, or an enterprise-grade architect planning a strategic vision for your company, you’re likely to benefit from having an educated view on this topic.

 To save you some time, let me tell you something up front: this article won’t give a clear answer on which framework is better.
 But neither will hundreds of other articles with similar titles.
-I can’t tell you that because the answer depends on a wide range of factors which make a particular technology more or less suitable for your environment and use case.
+I can’t tell you that, because the answer depends on a wide range of factors which make a particular technology more or less suitable for your environment and use case.

 Where to Start?

-Before you pick any tool you need to answer two simple questions: “Is this a good tool per se?” and “Will it work well for my use case?”
-None of them mean anything on their own, so you always need to keep both of them in mind.
+Before you pick any tool, you need to answer two simple questions: “Is this a good tool per se?” and “Will it work well for my use case?”
+Neither of them mean anything on their own, so you always need to keep both of them in mind.
 All right, the questions might not be that simple, so we’ll try to break them down into smaller ones.

 Questions on the tool itself: